ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 ################

 The single ``OFSwitch13helper`` follows the pattern usage of normal helpers.
-This helper can be used to create and configure an OpenFlow 1.3 network with a single controller and one or more switches.
+It can be used to create and configure an OpenFlow 1.3 network domain, composed of one or more OpenFlow switches connected to a single or multiple controllers.

-With the ``ChannelType`` attribute, it is possible to create an OpenFlow channel using a single shared CSMA channel (default option), interconnecting the controller to all switches.
-It is also possible to create individual connections between the controller and each switch, using either CSMA or point-to-point links.
-For configuring a network with more than one controller, the ``SetAddressBase()`` can be used to set the network address, network mask and base address that are used for creating the OpenFlow channel.
-Using standard |ns3| channels and devices provide realistic connections with delay and error models.
+It is possible to create the connections between switches and controllers using a single shared out-of-band CSMA channel (default option), but users can change the ``ChannelType`` attribute to create individual connections between controllers and switches, using either out-of-band CSMA or point-to-point links.
+The use of standard |ns3| channels and devices provides realistic connections with delay and error models.

+This helper was designed to configure a single OpenFlow network domain.
+All switches will be connected to all controllers on the same domain.
+If you want to configure separated OpenFlow domains on your network topology (with their individual switches and controllers) so you may need to use a different instance of this helper for each domain.
+Don't forget to use the ``SetAddressBase()`` method to change the IP network address of the second helper instance onwards, in order to avoid IP conflicts.

 For configuring the controller, the ``InstallDefaultController()`` function creates a new learning controller application and install it into the controller node.
-It is possible to install a different controller through the ``InstallControllerApp()`` function.
+It is possible to install different controllers through the ``InstallControllerApp()`` function.
+Note that this helper is prepared to handle controller nodes with a single controller application, so don't install more than a single controller application on the same node or the helper will crash.
 For configuring the switches, the ``InstallSwitch()`` function is used to create a ``OFSwitch13Device``, add the device to the switch node, and attach the given device container as switch ports of the switch.
 Theses ports are the ``CsmaNetDevices`` created during the connection between the nodes and the switches (connections previously defined by the user).
 It is possible to install the switch without ports, using the ``InstallSwitchesWithoutPorts()`` function.
 In this case, users must add ports to the switch later, using the ``OFSwitch13Device::AddSwitchPort()``.

-Note that in all cases, the controller *must* be installed by the helper before the switches.
+After installing the switches and controllers, it is mandatory to use the ``CreateOpenFlowChannels()`` member function to effectively create and start the connections between switches and controllers.
+After calling this method, you'll not be allowed to install more switches nor controllers using this helper.

 The helper allows users to enable PCAP and ASCII traces for the OpenFlow channel through functions ``EnableOpenFlowPcap()`` and